zaynbsn/database-project-titanic/README.md

 ### Installation
-make a copy of `.env.sample` and name it `.env`.
+make a copy of `.env.sample` and name it `.env`. ask me for the connexion url to the database !

 This file is by default configured to run with the docker-compose or local redis installation.

 Then run `yarn` or `npm install` depending on your environment.